 Q4 How many sessions do I need?.

 It's completely dependent on you and the amount of support you need; some people have short-term therapy 6-12 sessions, whilst others prefer longer-term support, which is great too.
-I alwaus do regular reviews and check-ins to make sure you are getting what you need from therapy.
+I alwaus do regular reviews and check-ins during our time together.

 Q5 What's your availability for sessions?

 I currently work Monday to Thursday, 11 am to 7.30 pm, UK Time.
-We'll usually meet at the same time each week or every other week, helping create consistency and a steady space for the work we do together.
+We'll usually meet at the same time each week or every other week, helping create consistency and a steady space for the work we do.

 Q6 What are your qualifications?